-4.7.5 Mr. Amit Ben Zvi - As part of the Fimi Fund Investment Transaction in the Company, approved by the General Meeting of Shareholders of the Company in May 2016, Mr.

-Amit Ben-Zvi has been appointed Chairman of the Active Board of Directors.
-As of April 1, 2019, Mr. Ben-Zvi has served as Chairman of the Joint Active Board of Directors.
-For his tenure as chairman of a joint active board of directors, the company pays the Fimi Foundation, for Mr. Ben Zvi's services, an annual total amount equal to 55% of the employer's cost of the CEO, plus VAT and expenses.
+4.7.5 Mr. Amit Ben Zvi - As part of the Fimi Fund Investment Transaction in the Company, approved by the General Meeting of Shareholders of the Company in May 2016, Mr. Amit Ben Zvi was appointed to serve as the salaried Chairman of the Active Board of Directors.
+Since April 1, 2019, Mr. Ben Zvi has served as Chairman of the Joint Active Board of Directors.
+For his tenure as the active Joint Chairman of the Board of Directors, the Company pays the Fimi Foundation for the services of Mr. Ben Zvi an annual total amount equal to 55% of the employer's cost of the Active Chairman of the Board of Directors (Mr. Haim Shani) plus VAT and expenses.
 The salary is paid to Mr. Ben Zvi on a quarterly basis for the services rendered to the Company in the previous calendar quarter.

-In March 2022, the Remuneration Committee and the Board of Directors of the Company confirmed that the remuneration payment of approximately NIS 655 thousand to Mr. Amit Ben Zvi for 2021, according to the conditions described above is in accordance with the Company's remuneration policy and the mechanism described above, and constitutes fair and reasonable consideration for Mr. Ben Zvi's essential services, and will be paid at a future date to be determined by the Company's management, only after the bonuses have been paid to the other eligible officers of the Company.
+In March 2023, the Remuneration Committee and the Board of Directors of the Company confirmed a remuneration payment of approximately NIS 690 thousand to Mr. Amit Ben Zvi for 2022, according to the conditions described above which is in accordance with the Company's remuneration policy and the mechanism described above, and constitutes fair and reasonable consideration for the essential services of Mr. Ben Zvi.